masaiful/11/links/2021/gigantic-asshole-ajit-pai-is-officially-gone.md

 ---

-I don't think I've glowed _this_ much at an article's title in a while.
+I don't think I've enjoyed an article's title _this_ much in a while.

 > Here is a list of [harmful nonsense](https://www.vice.com/en/topic/ajit-pai) Pai and his FCC did over the last four years:
 >